lindseysim/templatize/README.md

 &nbsp; *Outputs:*

 ```
-1234
+[1][2]
+[3][4]
 ```

-Unlike regular sections, repeating sections are limited in scope to its own section.
+Unlike regular sections, access to variables within repeating section's array are limited in scope to where in the template the section is used.
 Thus, variables within a repeating section's data bindings will not evaluate outside the portion of the template within the repeating section.
 Values from outside, however, can be scoped within the repeating section.

 &nbsp; *Template:*